-The architecture consists of HMM calculation module, noise robust processing module, and MFCC addition, the master CONTROL and thus several same LSIs can be connected in a system.
+The architecture consists of HMM calculation module, noise robust processing module, and MFCC calculation module.
+In addition, the master and slave connections are given through BUS CONTROL and thus several same LSIs can be connected in a system.

 The first designed LSI was fabricated with Rohm CMOS 0.35 m in 2000.
 It can respond its recognition result within 0.180msec/phrase, 10MHz clock and 93.2mW power consumption where 1,000 phrases are recognized by using this LSI.
 The real time processing has been realized for 1,000 target phrases.
 Using parallel connections of these LSIs, the system can recognize more than 1,000 phrases within the same response time.
 Using this LSI, a small ASR evaluation board has been developed.
 Its specification is as follows: